httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Host: www.example.com
 ~~~

-Would result in the following `@authority` value:
+Would result in the following `@authority` component value:

 ~~~
 "@authority": www.example.com
 ~~~

-If used in a response message, the `@authority` identifier refers to the associated value of the request that triggered the response message being signed.
+If used in a response message, the `@authority` component identifier refers to the associated component value of the request that triggered the response message being signed.

 ### Scheme {#content-request-scheme}

-The `@scheme` identifier refers to the scheme of the target URL of the HTTP request message.
-The value is the scheme as a string as defined in {{SEMANTICS}} Section 4.2.
+The `@scheme` component identifier refers to the scheme of the target URL of the HTTP request message.
+The component value is the scheme as a string as defined in {{SEMANTICS}} Section 4.2.
 While the scheme itself is case-insensitive, it MUST be normalized to lowercase for
 inclusion in the signature input string.
+If used, the `@scheme` component identifier MUST occur only once in the covered components.

 For example, the following request message requested over plain HTTP: